ibrahimelhadeg/blog/source/_posts/bash-essentials.md

 #### ps and top commands

 There are two commands that give us output relating to the processes that are currently running on our computer.
-We will start with `ps` because it is
+We will start with `ps` because it has more of the

 ### System Management